-The Great Fen is a partnership project by the Wildlife Trust with Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners.
-The project will provide a fenland haven of 3,700 hectares (9,000 acres) in between Huntingdon and Peterborough.
+The Great Fen is a 50-year project to create a huge wetland area.
+One of the largest restoration projects of its type in Europe, the landscape of the fens between Peterborough and Huntingdon is being transformed for the benefit both of wildlife and of people.
+The Great Fen is the result of a partnership project by the Wildlife Trust with Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners.
+The project will provide a fenland wildlife haven of 3,700 hectares (9,000 acres).
 Find out more on the Great Fen website.

-This will be achieved by obtaining land that links or is adjacent to the two existing National Nature Reserves, Holme Fen and Woodwalton Fen.
+This Living Landscape will be achieved by obtaining land that links or is adjacent to the two existing National Nature Reserves, Holme Fen and Woodwalton Fen.
 Connecting these two vitally important nature reserves will provide a haven for wildlife and create a massive green space for people, providing new opportunities for recreation, education and business.
-There are currently five visitor sites in the Great Fen area.

 (managed by Natural England)